Getting Schooled in Education Verification

-As HireRight noted in its 2018 Employment Screening Benchmark Report, which surveyed nearly 6,000 human resource professionals from small-, medium- and large-sized firms worldwide, many people misrepresent, exaggerate or lie about their education.
+As HireRight noted in its 2018 Employment Screening Benchmark Report, which surveyed nearly 6,000 human resource professionals from small, medium, and large firms worldwide, many people misrepresent, exaggerate or lie about their education.
 It’s a popular place on the resume to provide false information; 23% of organizations polled said that background checks revealed misrepresentations in educational credentials.

 Perhaps it’s because, according to our survey, only 51% of organizations verify a candidate’s education.

 Just how easy is it for a candidate to get a “degree”?
-As HireRight related a couple of years ago, a cat named Colby Nolan was awarded a bachelor’s degree in business administration.
+A couple of years ago, a cat (yes, a cat) named Colby Nolan was awarded a bachelor’s degree in business administration.
 Colby’s roommate, a deputy attorney general in Pennsylvania, was investigating a diploma mill in Plano, TX calling itself Trinity Southern University, and paid Trinity $299 to get Colby his degree.
 The cat not only received an official-looking diploma bearing the signatures of Trinity’s President and Dean and celebrating his 3.5 GPA, but was informed that for just $100 more and a few clicks of the mouse (ouch), Colby could get his MBA.
 Nine lives and two degrees?
 That’s one smart cat.

 In 2010, in prosecuting a case against another alleged diploma mill, attorney Mark Howard obtained a degree for his dog Lulu from Concordia College in the US Virgin Islands.
 Lulu “graduated” with higher marks than the defendant’s key witness.

 Clearly, many candidates—including C-level executives—lie about their education.
 Demonstrating due diligence by validating education references will keep an employer at the head of the class.

 Release Date: August 16, 2018